-Because we believe all future physicians should learn fundamental principles of anesthesiology, we provide a basic, required clerkship for all medical students.
+We believe all future physicians should learn fundamental principles of anesthesiology, which is why we provide a basic, required clerkship for all medical students.
 Each year 150 students rotate in operating rooms throughout Wisconsin.
 They also participate in simulations focused on recognizing hemodynamic or respiratory instability and making initial decisions and interventions to stabilize a patient.
-We also offer elective rotations to our medical students and students from other institutions(www.med.wisc.edu/education/md-program/visiting-students).
+We also offer elective rotations to our medical students and students from other institutions.
 Additional elective rotations are available in critical care ("The Shock Course"), pain management and research.